villhei/elixirtut/elixir_web/app/chapters/06_pattern_matching.md

 ** (MatchError) no match of right hand side value: {"Mickey", "Donald", "Zappa"}
 ```

-The patttern can also be more specific, than just multiple variables.
+The patttern can also be more specific than just multiple variables.
 The matching can be constrained to require specific values to be present in the match pattern, or the match will result in a `MatchError`, which usually does not need to be handled in match chains, which we will be looking in to the next chapter.

 #### Lists